Operation Farroupilha: Pressure on the Piratini Palace

 Brizola, Ladário and General Assis Brasil, head of the Institutional Security Bureau (Gabinete de Segurança Institucional da Presidência da República - GSI), decided to requisition the Military Brigade.
 The new commander would be Lieutenant-Colonel Daisson Gomes da Silva.
 The union of the corps with the Army was a way to repeat the Legality Campaign and recover Ladário's authority over the various army garrisons that rebelled in the interior.
-At 11 am the 3rd Infantry command sent an official letter to the Piratini Palace requesting the Military Brigade.
+At 11 am the 3rd Army's command sent an official letter to the Piratini Palace requisitioning the Military Brigade.
 The governor responded with an ambiguous statement.
 He considered the requisition unconstitutional.
 The Constitution defined the Military Police as auxiliary and reserve forces of the Army, but according to the opinion of the State Prosecutor, Mário Mondino, only the President of the Republic could make the requisition.
 Assis Brasil was supposed to provide a requisition signed by the president, but this did not occur.

-Ladário issued a proclamation to the military police and sent a new letter with an ultimatum for Meneghetti to hand over the Military Brigade to the 3rd DI by 2pm.
+Ladário issued a proclamation to the military police and sent a new letter with an ultimatum for Meneghetti to hand over the Military Brigade to the 3rd Army by 2pm.
 In the Piratini Palace, there were fears of federal intervention in the police forces and arrest of the governor if a new ambiguous or negative answer was sent.
 To make matters worse, also at 11 am a crowd of two thousand protesters against the coup showed up at the Matriz Square.
 Brigadiers with machine guns and rifles with bayonets mounted guard, but the crowd advanced on the Palace.
 The atmosphere in the interior was one of panic.
 The situation only calmed down after Mayor Sereno Chaise redirected the crowd to the Town Hall to attend a speech by Brizola.
 Meneghetti released a manifesto and, in the early afternoon, left through the back door of the Piratini Palace and left the capital.
 He was practically deposed, and Brizola and Ladario controlled Porto Alegre.

 As the governor left the capital, the Military Brigade's requisition failed.
-Colonel Frota was summoned to the 3rd Infantry Division's HQ at 5 pm and refused to surrender, demanding a requisition from the governor or President of the Republic; even so, Ladario did not arrest him.
-39 legalist officers from the Military Brigade, out of step with the rest of the corps, presented themselves to the 3rd DI, willing to constitute an informal command.
+Colonel Frota was summoned to the 3rd Army's HQ at 5 pm and refused to surrender, demanding a requisition from the governor or President of the Republic; even so, Ladario did not arrest him.
+39 legalist officers from the Military Brigade, out of step with the rest of the corps, presented themselves to the 3rd Army, willing to constitute an informal command.
 There was an unsuccessful attempt to coerce the commander of the Bento Gonçalves regiment, but he remained loyal to the governor.
 The legalistic attitude had varied motives, such as ideological proximity to Brizola or Goulart and loyalty to the constitutional order.